 Allow your student to choose his or her reward.
-It’s important to give students a choice to help them to buy in.
+It's important to give students a choice to help them to buy-in.
 Using a visual reward menu can help students to understand their choices and truly pick their favorite.
 You may want to consider taking pictures of the reward choices to present to your student.
-If your short on time and need a reward chart and token board now – check out my printable options here on TPT.
+If you are short on time and need a reward chart and token board now – check out my printable options here on TPT.

 Teach your Student How to Use Token Boards

 Take time to introduce the token board to your student.
-Make sure they understand that when they do X behavior, they earn a token.
+Make sure they understand that they earn a token when they do X behavior.
 Then when they earn X amount of tokens, they get their reward.
 Try your best to reward the student as soon as possible once the reward is earned.
-This keeps the student’s trust in the process.
+This keeps the student's trust in the process.

 You can set up your visual reward menu and token board in a pocket folder to make it easy to transport and store.
 This also helps to protect student privacy.
 Here's an example of what a set up may look like: